damiannolan/python-fundamentals/README.md

 to provide a better understanding of Python as a programming language.
 A link to the original problem sheet can be found [here!](https://emerging-technologies.github.io/problems/python-fundamentals.html)

+This repository can also be treated as a Python basics tutorial for beginners looking to develop an interest in Programming.

 ## Prerequistes

 Install Python 3 using [Homebrew](https://brew.sh/)